secretstartups/handbook/people-group/learning-and-development/Organizational-Change-Management/index.html.md

 ## What is Organizational Change Management (OCM)

-OCM refers to the actions in which a company or business alters a major component of its organization, such as its culture, technology, people, process, or policies it uses to operate.
+[Change Management has traditionally referred](/handbook/engineering/infrastructure/change-management/#context-and-objectives) to the processes, procedures, tools, and techniques applied in IT environments to carefully manage changes in an operational environment.
+In our context, OCM refers to the actions in which a company or business alters a major component of its organization, such as its culture, technology, people, process, or policies it uses to operate.
 OCM is the method of leveraging change to bring about a successful resolution, and it typically includes a systematic methodology to support a transformational journey.

 ## When to use OCM at GitLab

 At GitLab, there are many use cases for applying an OCM process.
-Some examples include:
+Consider it a methodology to apply when rolling out major initiatives that impact our people and ways of working.
+The methodology does not have to apply to every new initiative but it should be considered.

+Examples of when to use OCM include:
 - Adoption of a new technology that all team members will use (i.e. Integrating the Learning Management System, etc.)
-- Implementing a new succession planning process (i.e. Nine box assessment)
+- Implementing a new succession planning process (i.e. Performance/Potential Matrix)
 - Rolling out a 360 review process for all team members to use
-- Updating our total rewards policies (i.e. country conversation, compensation, etc.)
+- Updating our total rewards policies (i.e. updating our [compensation calculator](/handbook/total-rewards/compensation/compensation-calculator/calculator/), iterating on benefits plans, etc.)
-- Announcing and implementing a company-wide initiative (i.e. Direct messages in slack, internal comms campaign, etc.)
 - Changing a hot button policy (i.e. discretionary bonus criteria requiring additional requirements)
 - Implementing a new system or tool for all team members that some may see as contentious (i.e. Endpoint Management software,etc.)
-- Communication of a Handbook update that will change the way team members conduct their day-to-day duties (i.e. new processes or policies, etc.)
-- Providing awareness and generating excitement for a company-wide initiative (i.e. friends and family day, etc.)
 - Enabling team members to effectively use new tools to improve their job at the time of release (i.e. Culture AMP, Learning Management System, etc.)
+- Other examples

 There are varying levels of the OCM process that can be implemented to facilitate the change.
 The above is a small example of the type of organization-wide initiatives that we can consider applying the OCM methodology.
 Keep in mind that some transformations require less OCM, while major changes require a heavy focus on OCM.
 Consider if they change will impact the whole organization.
-If it will, apply the OCM methodology.
+If it will, the DRI can review the OCM methodology to ensure the change lands successfully.

+Not every change project at GitLab requires the full OCM methodology to be applied.
+Consider applying OCM when there are major people, processes, technology, and policy changes that impact our team member's ways of working.

+**Examples of when not to apply the OCM methodology:**

+- Announcing a new GitLab feature
+- Communicating executive-level updates that come directly from leadership
+- Implementing an iterative change that has a track record of iteration and team member input
+- Updating and communicating changes to the Handbook
+- Providing awareness and generating excitement for a company-wide initiative (i.e. friends and family day, etc.)
+- Announcing and implementing a company-wide initiative (i.e. Direct messages in slack, internal comms campaign, etc.)
+- Training team members on new skills, business/technical acumen, etc
+- Much more!

 ## Why is OCM important